Lawn Aeration Doesn't Have to Put a Hole In Your Wallet: Lawn Aeration Costs

 DIY Lawn Aeration Costs

 If you’d prefer to rent equipment, it's available at most large home improvement stores and equipment rental centers.
-Rental costs vary by retailer, but tend to run about $60 for a four-hour period or $90 for the entire day.
-You’ll also have to leave a deposit, which is usually refundable as long as the equipment is returned on time and in good condition.
+Bob Vila says Lawn aerator rental costs vary by retailer, but they tend to run about $90 (CAD 120) for the entire day.
+You’ll also have to leave a deposit of around $150 (CAD 200), which is usually refundable as long as the equipment is returned on time and in good condition.

 Additional DIY Considerations

-DIYers may have several other expenses, depending on the scope of their project, including the cost of seed and fertilizer, which runs about $150 for an average-size yard, based on data from HowMuch.net.
+DIYers may have several other expenses, depending on the scope of their project, including the cost of seed and fertilizer.
+Lawn Love estimates the average cost of overseeding a lawn at around $650 to $1,650 (CAD 880 to CAD 2,240).
 If you need to rent a truck to transport equipment, be sure to factor that cost into your budget as well.

 Professional Lawn Aeration Costs

 If you hire a lawn care company to do the job, they may charge by the hour or the square foot.
 Or, they may set a flat rate for every quarter acre.
-Professional lawn aeration service costs, on average, about $15 to $17 per thousand square feet.
-For a 5,000 square-foot lawn, that adds up to between $75 and $85.
-Companies that charge an hourly rate usually want $15 to $32 per hour, so the total cost can vary depending on the size of the yard and the job's complexity.
+Professional lawn aeration service costs, on average, about $7 to $25 (CAD 9.50 to CAD 34) per thousand square feet.
+For a 5,000-square-foot lawn, that adds up to between $50 and $150.
+Companies that charge an hourly rate usually want $30 to $70 (CAD 40 to CAD 95) per hour, so the total cost can vary depending on the size of the yard and the job's complexity.

 How Much Does It Cost to Aerate 1 Acre?